MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

   request that conveys the URL to poll for readiness of the real inference server container.

-- Once given that URL, the stub aggressively polls it.
+- Once given that URL, and it is not the empty string, the stub aggressively polls it.
 Once a positive answer is returned, the stub itself responds positively to readiness requests on itself.

-- After the dual-pod controller creates a server-running Pod, the controller waits for the IP address of the server-running Pod to be defined.
+- Upon being given the empty string as the URL to poll, the stub starts responding negatively to readiness requests on itself.

-- Once the controller knows the IP address of the server-running Pod, the controller makes the POST request on the stub in the server-requesting Pod to convey the URL to poll.
+- If the (a) server-running Pod has an IP address, (b) the inference server process is running (according to ContainerStatus.State.Running), (c) the vLLM engine is not sleeping, and (d) the dual-pod controller has not already done so then the controller makes the POST request on the stub in the server-requesting Pod to convey the URL to poll for readiness.

-- After waking a vLLM instance, the dual-pod controller makes the POST request to relay the server-running Pod's readinessProbe URL to the corresponding server-requesting Pod.
+- If the inference server process has terminated, not yet restarted, and the dual-pod controller has not already done so then the controller makes the POST request on the stub to pass the empty string as the URL to poll for readiness.

 Note that this design is centered on vLLM instances rather than server-running Pods.
 That makes it easy to adapt in the future when